-By achieving these objectives, the EIT will contribute to the overall achievement of Horizon Europe's scientific, economic, technological, and societal impacts and the implementation of the New European Innovation Agenda.
+By achieving these objectives, the EIT will contribute to the overall achievement of Horizon Europe's scientific, economic, technological, and societal impacts and the implementation of the European Commission's policies and programmes, including New European Innovation Agenda.
 It will continue to strengthen innovation ecosystems that help tackle global challenges by fostering the integration of the knowledge triangle within the KICs and supporting talent development (especially in deep tech).